 Everyone should be able to live their life free from fear and harm but some people are not always able to protect themselves as they are vulnerable because of their age, mental capacity or disability.

-Healthcare Professionals working with adults are required to complete a training course for the Safeguarding Adults at Risk (Vulnerable Adults), often referred to as POVA.
+Healthcare Professionals working with adults are required to complete a training course for the Safeguarding Adults at Risk (Vulnerable Adults), often referred to as SOVA.

-Course aims – Safeguarding of Vulnerable Adults (POVA) training:
+Course aims – Safeguarding of Vulnerable Adults (SOVA) training:

 This course is designed to enable delegates to understand the principles and instil a good grounding of knowledge of Safeguarding vulnerable adults.
 On completion of the course delegates will be competent to identify, report on and give support in the prevention of abuse of vulnerable adults in their workplace.